Do you remember when we would all watch the same shows on cable?

 Anyway… I know I’m late, but I’m finally finishing the last season of Euphoria.

 Despite the show being centered around a group of high schoolers’ alcohol and drug abuse and completely dysfunctional parents, the show is actually a bit intoxicating.
-But the ability to live in Rue’s head is more than the high school drama that makes this show so well.
+But the ability to live in Rue’s head is what’s so entertaining.
+Even moreso than the high school drama that makes this show so well.
 Fez.
 Maddy.
 Gia.
 Cassie, all have their own experience that we can live vicariously through, but it’s Rue’s perspective that we know the best.
 I imagine how, today, if we could be a narrator in the main character’s head, I wonder what it would sound like…

 Season 22: Episode 10